vijpandaturtle/vijpandaturtle.github.io/index.md

 ---

 Engineer and researcher seeking to do impactful projects in Artificial Intelligence across different domains.
+- Graduate Student pursuing a Master's Degree in Artificial Intelligence
-Graduated with a Bachelor's degree in Information Technology Engineering.
-Completed several online degrees in Deep Learning, Robotics Software Engineering, Web Development, Data Science and a Pre-MBA certification from Harvard Business School Online.
+- Graduated with a Bachelor's degree in Information Technology Engineering.
+- Completed several online degrees in Deep Learning, Robotics Software Engineering, Web Development, Data Science and a Pre-MBA certification from Harvard Business School Online.
 Also completed graduate level coursework in Public policy with a specialization in tech and policy.
-Done an internship at a drug-discovery lab and written two papers on AI algorithms for quantum and classical computers to perform image classification.
-Worked independently with high-impact research groups on academic projects which we have presented at international conferences.
-Finished a contract as a software engineer/junior research fellow with the Cybersecurity Department at Amrita University.
+- Worked as an intern at a drug-discovery lab and written two papers and independently with high-impact research groups on academic projects which we have presented at international conferences.
+- - Worked as a software engineer/junior research fellow with the Cybersecurity Department at Amrita University.

 ## Current Interests and Projects: